octokit/plugin-rest-endpoint-methods.js/docs/codespaces/getPublicKeyForAuthenticatedUser.md

 Gets your public key, which you need to encrypt secrets.
 You need to encrypt a secret before you can create or update secrets.

-You must authenticate using an access token with the `codespace` or `codespace:secrets` scope to use this endpoint.
-User must have Codespaces access to use this endpoint.
+The authenticated user must have Codespaces access to use this endpoint.

-GitHub Apps must have read access to the `codespaces_user_secrets` user permission to use this endpoint.
+OAuth app tokens and personal access tokens (classic) need the `codespace` or `codespace:secrets` scope to use this endpoint.

 ```js
 octokit.rest.codespaces.getPublicKeyForAuthenticatedUser();